A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

-The effect of antibiotics in E. coli O157: H7 colitis is controversial.
-Certain antibiotics can stimulate verotoxin production and therefore increase the risk of hemolytic uremic syndrome.
+The effect of antibiotics on E. coli O157: H7 colitis is controversial.
+Certain antibiotics can stimulate verotoxin production and increase the risk of the hemolytic uremic syndrome.

-Hemolytic uremic syndrome developed in 5 of the 9 children who received antibiotics (56 percent) and in 5 of the 62 children who did not receive antibiotics (8 percent, P <0.001).
+Hemolytic uremic syndrome developed in 5 of the nine children who received antibiotics (56 percent) and in 5 of the 62 children who did not receive antibiotics (8 percent, P <0.001).

-In most children with postdiarrheal hemolytic uremic syndrome, there is a good chance of spontaneous resolution, so observation in a hospital is often all that is needed, with supportive care, such as hemodialysis, when indicated.
+In most children with postdiarrheal hemolytic uremic syndrome, there is a good chance of spontaneous resolution, so observation in a hospital is often needed, with supportive care, such as hemodialysis, when indicated.

 If the diagnosis of Shiga toxin-producing E. coli hemolytic-uremic syndrome is confirmed, plasmapheresis (plasma exchange) is contraindicated.